FACTORING BLOG

 Temporary Help Penetration Rate

-Historically, the temp help penetration rate has been around 2% of total employment; however, in October of 2022, it dropped below 2% and for over two years continued to decline.
-In February 2025, according to the Bureau of Labor Statistics, it hit a low of 1.59% and has stalled at that level.
-As employers look to the staffing industry to fill necessary roles during these uncertain times, we may see this penetration rate start to increase again.
+Historically, the temp help penetration rate has been around 2% of total employment; however, in October 2022, it dropped below 2% and, for nearly three years, has continued to decline.
+In February 2025, according to the Bureau of Labor Statistics, it dropped to 1.59% and now in August of 2025, it has hit a new low of 1.57%

 GDP Projection

-Click here for the Conference Board’s full GDP report and their US economic outlook, but the following chart shows how GDP ties to staffing industry metrics.
+Click here for Conference Board’s full GDP report and their US economic outlook, but 2025 has been a mixed bag.
+Full year 2025 real GDP is expected to grow 1.6%, down significantly from previous years.

 Job Openings

-According to the BLS, the July 1st JOLTS report, the number of job openings is now at 7.8 million.
+According to BLS the number of job openings is now at 7.2 million, the lowest in 10 months.

-Categories of jobs with the highest gains in employment
+Categories of jobs with highest gains in job openings

 See the full chart here.